 It’s a lot easier to have your body aligned in its optimal position when standing.
 You’ll be less prone to having your head drift forward and to have your upper back rounding.
 Also, your lower back will be less compromised and hurt a lot less (especially after getting used to a standing desk).

-If you’re experiencing any issues from sitting and gaming for long periods of time, check out my post Exercises for Gamers & Esports-FIX Upper Crossed Syndrome which covers a lot of issues that gamers are more prone experiencing.
+If you’re experiencing any issues from sitting and gaming for long periods of time, check out my post FIX Upper Crossed Syndrome which covers a lot of issues that gamers are more prone to experiencing.

 Some of the issues that standing desks can help with are: